 Refreshed, and a little misty for the old days, I finally sit down to gamopilafo, to find it a plain dish of only a single flavour.
 This is faithful to the minimalism of Crete's cuisine, which spotlights the essential taste of the principal ingredient.
 In this instance we're talking goat-meat.
 The arborio-style rice is cooked al dente in rich goat stock, and finished with a good coating of even richer goat butter, to be served alongside large chunks of bone-in, boiled goat.
 Boiled meat of any kind is a bit of a turn-off for me, but I like the rice, which is like an inchoate risotto, with a nice, creamy sauce.
 It is a bit bland, but who am I to argue with a multi-thousand year-old recipe that helps people live forever.

 A Crete Food Journey - On the way to Elounda

 Having eaten our way throughout the Chania area, now we drive the two hundred and forty kilometres to Elounda for some r'n'r, but not before hitting a couple of major meat stops on the way; Drossia for roast suckling pig, and Anogia for flame-tenderised lamb.

-Gourmet Travel in Crete - Drossia
+A Crete Food Journey - Drossia

 Drossia is one of those wink-and-you've-missed-it, cross-roads villages on the old Rethimno-Heraklion road.
 Once powerful as an Ottoman administrative post, it is now famous as the home of the best charcoal-roasted suckling pig on an island redolent of the fatty little beasts on the spit.
 And the Drossia pig, grown organically around the village, is indeed melting, and the crackling is sweet-crunchy, and our table at Tsangaris Tavern is in the shade of a four hundred year-old plane tree, with a mid-afternoon, autumnal breeze that is warm and jasmine-perfumed.